 Painted Dreams: The Art of Evelyn De Morgan

 Painted Dreams revisits an historic 1907 show, reuniting several of Evelyn De Morgan’s most significant works in Wolverhampton.
 The original exhibition was a remarkable achievement.
 It challenged Victorian prejudices and the notion that being a professional artist was a male occupation and unsuitable for a woman of De Morgan’s class.
-Her ability to layer contemporary issues into mythological tales was well received.
+Critics lauded her for her ability to layer contemporary issues into mythological tales.
 One reviewer for the Wolverhampton Express and Star described the pictures as “painted dreams.”
 By recreating De Morgan’s 1907 solo show as faithfully as possible, Painted Dreams highlights a career that has been historically overshadowed by her male contemporaries.
-The 30 artworks are displayed in chronological order to show the progression of De Morgan’s talent as an artist.
+The museum displays 30 artworks in chronological order to show the progression of De Morgan’s talent as an artist.
 The show presents De Morgan as a pioneering artist.
 Her exploration of new, challenging subjects delved into the fundamentals of human existence.

 Painted Dreams: The Art of Evelyn De Morgan; Wolverhampton Art Gallery.
 October 19, 2024–March 9, 2025.